Marriage Missions InternationalSubscribe to the Marriage Message Newsletter

 “Studies have indicated that in a typical day a woman will use significantly more words than her husband will use.
 He will be very matter of fact in stating the experiences of the day, or relating interactions with people he has met.
 She, on the other hand, will tend to go into much greater detail in reporting experiences or describing relationships…

-Picture this: A husband comes home, exhausted after a challenging day.
+Picture this: A husband comes home.
+He is exhausted after a challenging day.
 The only thing he wants to do is hibernate in front of the Monday night football game.
-The last thing he wants is to talk about infertility—again!
+The last thing he wants is to talk about infertility —again!

 Meanwhile, his wife had a difficult day too.
 A woman at the office has announced an unexpected, unwanted pregnancy.
-Devastated by the unfairness of it all, the wife comes home and wants to talk with her husband about how this makes her feel.
+Devastated by the unfairness of it all, the wife comes home.
+She wants to talk with her husband about how this makes her feel.

 What’s going to happen when these two come together for the evening?
 Tension, not tenderness!